25 GCSE Maths Questions And Answers By Topic And Difficulty

 This style of question can be unfamiliar to students as Venn diagrams are almost always presented as overlapping circles.
 Students may not recognise this as a Venn diagram, and therefore may be unlikely to identify that the sets are independent of each other and share no data.

-For more GCSE maths questions take a look at our free Venn diagrams lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions look at our free Venn diagrams lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one maths tutoring.

 21. Solving equations maths question